-You may use the form below to begin the process of addressing problems with an attorney.
+You may use the form below to begin the process of addressing potential issues with an attorney.

 The Utah Supreme Court has charged the Office of Professional Conduct (“OPC”) with the responsibility of investigating all information coming to its attention, which, if true, would be grounds for discipline against an attorney.